Joy in Reading: A Middle School Literacy Enrichment Program. Only two remain.

 And if you read because you want to, you read well.
 And this is where the problems start.
 All of you are teachers or teachers in training or school directors, and you do not have, at least we suppose so, problems with reading because you read because you want to and you read well.
+The text book may also act as the symbol of failure at school.
+What does the Word Read, gusoma, Mean?
 Reading and Literacy Final Project - Brandie Williams' Portfolio.
 Reading and Literacy Final Project - Brandie Williams' Portfolio.
 Are You Ready To RaVE?
 Reading 2.0?
 Sometimes readers’ advisory doesn’t come easy.

 A tenth way to use technology to promote reading.
 Doug Johnson just posted today Top 10 ways to use technology to promote reading.

 So here we go.
 Johnson's Top Ten...
 Author and fan websites.
 Young readers like know more “about the author” and the Internet is rich with resources produced both by the authors themselves, their publishers, and their fans.
+Want to know what’s next in a favorite series?
+Here's the thing.
 Astrid Lindgren Memorial Award.
 Workshop during ALMA Award week 2011.